microsoft/NubesGen/README.md

 With NubesGen, going to production to Azure is painless, secured and on budget!

-It is a graphical Web tool that generates a cloud infrastructure using Terraform: you select easy-to-understand options ("a MySQL database", "a medium-sized application server"), and NubesGen will generate a state-of-the-art configuration that you can import and tweak in your project.
+It is a graphical Web tool that generates a cloud infrastructure using Terraform: you select easy-to-understand options ("a MySQL database", "an application server"), and NubesGen will generate a state-of-the-art configuration that you can import and tweak in your project.

 ## 5-minutes introduction to NubesGen

 Terraform and Azure look complicated to you?

-With Nubesgen, we have simplified the way to production: you answer some easy-to-understand options ("a MySQL database", "a medium-sized application server"), so you don't need to spend hours looking at the technical documentation.
+With Nubesgen, we have simplified the way to production: you answer some easy-to-understand options ("a MySQL database", "an application server"), so you don't need to spend hours looking at the technical documentation.

 NubesGen generates a Terraform configuration that is hand-made by Azure experts: it follows the current best practices, with a specific focus on security and scalability.
 We also provide budget estimates and dashboards, so you can be assured your finances will be under control.